anisha0325/Word-Phrase-Sentence-Similarity/README.md

 Note:
 1. The details about the datasets, methodologies and tools used can be found documented in the python notebook.
-2. The models trained and the generated files in the task can be found in the repository.
+2. The generated files in the task can be found in the repository.
+3. The links to the trained model files can be found in trained_models.txt